Ridesharing and Your Personal Auto Policy

 Is this issue settled?

 No. Between challenges from Public Utility Commissions, restrictions on licenses to operate, and the Legislature contemplating new laws to address proper insurance coverage, among other things, the issue is not settled.
-While Partners Mutual Insurance does not provide any optional coverage specific to this use, we will continue to follow the personal auto industry’s response to closing these coverage gaps.
+While we do not provide any optional coverage specific to this use, we will continue to follow the personal auto industry’s response to closing these coverage gaps.

 Used with permission from Insurance Agents & Brokers © 2015